LearnersGuild/guide/requests-and-formal-requests.md

-_**Edit this page and remove drama triangle language**_

 # Requests: The Creator's tool

-When you step into creator role, you have a vision for the world that is different from what it is right now.
+When we take responsibility for ourselves and the vision we have for the world we step into a creator role.

 Unless you're in a rare situation where you can bring about this vision by yourself, you'll need other people to align with your vision and help you make it happen.
 The most powerful tool to do that, is to ask.
 To make a request.